Skip to main content

 The Closed Loop

-Guardrails don't just block mistakes — they feed back into AI context so the mistake is less likely to happen in the first place.
+Checks don't just block mistakes — they feed back into AI context so the mistake is less likely to happen in the first place.

 Prevention Layer